Toll Free Number 1-866-541-5739

 Please Note: All clients will paddle tandem kayaks unless otherwise discussed with the guide preceding the trip.
 This paddle is appropriate for children ages twelve and over.
 This paddle/hike is approximately 6-7 hours in length.

-This paddle is a full day paddle leaving from Miller's Landing.
-We paddle by Tonsina Creek where salmon are spawning (when in season) and a beautiful driftwood "ghost forest" remains from the ruins of the 1964 Alaskan earthquake.
-Traversing further we pass Bridal Veil Falls, a beautiful cascading waterfall.
-Paddlers often see eagles, sea otters, sea lions, and sometimes mountains goats, black bears, orcas and humpback whales.
+This paddle is a full active day paddle, leaving from Miller's Landing.
+We paddle past Tonsina Beach where salmon spawn (when in season) and view the beautiful yet mysterious "ghost forest" remains from the ruins of the 1964 Alaskan earthquake.
 From there we continue on to Caines Head State Park.
+Paddlers often see eagles, sea otters, sea lions, and sometimes mountains goats, black bears, orca and humpback whales.

-This paddle is ideal for those wanting to paddle and hike.
-No experience is necessary.
+This paddle is ideal for those wanting to paddle, hike and explore all that Resurrection Bay has to offer.
+No sea kayaking experience is necessary, however be prepared to be active all day.

 To check FAQ and what things to bring on your day trip check this page.